virtual-world-framework/vwf/README.md

 This command may be re-run to upgrade the installation to the latest version of VWF.

-For more complex installations, such as hacking on VWF core, please see our [Installation Instructions](http://www.virtual.wf/web/docs/install.html).
+For more complex installations, such as working on VWF core, please see our [Installation Instructions](http://www.virtual.wf/web/docs/install.html).

 ## Quick Start